 - Beware of quick settlement offers.
 The adjuster will start with a low offer.
 Know the true value of your claim, and negotiate accordingly.

-What’s the difference between a dog bite claim and lawsuit?
+What’s the difference between a dog bite claim and a lawsuit?

 A dog bite claim is made to the at-fault party’s insurance company, similar to a car accident claim.
 Insurance claims are typically settled within a few months.